cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   implementation of cryptographic methods.

 - The cryptanalysis of most of the classical algorithms implemented is automated.
   The analysis of modern techniques is limited so that CrypTool is not a hacker's tool.

 CrypTool is not intended as an application to be used as a Certification Authority (CA) [see chapter 3.1] or to encrypt or otherwise protect real-world data.

 (2) Documentation
 -----------------
 A comprehensive documentation is provided.
 This also consists of four parts:
-a) ReadMe file (this file)
+a) readme file (this file)
 b) online help
    - context-specific help in order to use the program and further information about individual topics and principles,
-   - demos and sample scenarios (here you learn to know single procedures step-by-step).
+   - demos and sample scenarios (here you can learn to know single procedures step-by-step).
 c) script on the subject of cryptography (attached as a PDF file)
 d) presentation, which shows at some slides the possibilities of